ELIZABETH ECKERMANN ENDOWED TRACK ON GENDER AND QUALITY OF LIFE

 Named for an ISQOLS leader and pioneer in the advancement of gender sensitive quality of life research, contributions made to the “Elizabeth Eckermann Endowed Track” will permanently endow a track on the “Gender and Quality of Life” to be held as part of each ISQOLS international conference program.
 This track will include as least two sessions consisting of three or more participants whose research activities overlap with the purpose of this endowment.
 Only the income earned from this Fund will be used to support the endowed track.

-Elizabeth (Liz) Eckermann (M.A., PhD) is a professor at Deakin University in Australia with a personal chair in medical sociology.
-She also works as a consultant for the World Health Organization in Geneva and Manila and as editor of the journal, Health Promotion International.
-She has been Associate Dean: Research and Head of the School of History, Heritage and Society in the Arts and Education Faculty at Deakin University but now concentrates on research and advocacy activities in the Asia Pacific region including as a delegate to the United Nations.
+Elizabeth (Liz) Eckermann (M.A., PhD) was a professor at Deakin University in Australia with a personal chair in medical sociology.
+She worked as a consultant for the World Health Organization in Geneva and Manila and as editor of the journal, Health Promotion International.
+She was Associate Dean: Research and Head of the School of History, Heritage and Society in the Arts and Education Faculty at Deakin University, and concentrated on research and advocacy activities in the Asia Pacific region including as a delegate to the United Nations.

 Much of Liz’s research over the past decade was conducted in Lao PDR.
 A project funded by the Italian government to build and evaluate 17 maternity waiting homes in the southern provinces of Lao PDR and an AusAID grant to “develop new and effective ways to evaluate intervention in maternal health services in illiterate and innumerate communities in southern Lao PDR”, have contributed to significant policy and health provision changes in the poorer provinces of Attepu, Sekong and Salavan in southern Lao PDR.
 Liz’s research, using the Diamond Dialogue Tool to measure wellbeing amongst ethnic minority communities in these provinces, won her the Zonta International Outstanding Achievement Award for commitment to the advancement of women’s health in Lao PDR.
 Publication of these findings include “Resilience as a double-edged health promotion goal: case examples from Lao PDR”, published in Health Promotion International in 2016; “Quality of Life for Pregnant and Recent Parity Women in Lao PDR” in the edited book on Gender, Lifespan and Quality of Life: An International Perspective; “Home delivery in Southern Lao PDR: challenges to achieving MDG 4 & 5 targets” (with Sanaphay, Daenseekaew, Smith and Scopaz) in Philippine Journal of Nursing, vol. 84, no. 1, pp. 24-31; “Diamond Dialogue Method for the Evaluation of Personal Wellbeing after a Maternal Health Intervention in Lao PDR” (with Scopaz and Clarke) in the International Journal of Happiness and Development Vol 1, No.1 2012, pp 49-62; and “Maternal Health in Lao PDR: Repositioning the Goal Posts” (with Scopaz and Clarke) in the Journal of the Asia Pacific Economy Vol. 16, No. 4, Nov.
 2011, pp 597-611.

-Liz has a long involvement with ISQOLS spanning two decades.
-She has been on the Board of Directors of the International Society for Quality-of-Life Studies where she was Vice-President: Development and was made a Distinguished Research Fellow of the Society.
+Liz had a long involvement with ISQOLS spanning two decades.
+She was on the Board of Directors of the International Society for Quality-of-Life Studies where she was Vice-President: Development and was made a Distinguished Research Fellow of the Society.
 Her key contribution in the field has been to promote a gendered approach to both quality of life and well-being as reflected in the article “Elizabeth (Liz) Eckermann: A Pioneer in Gendered Understandings of Quality of Life”, Applied Research in Quality of Life 2015 DOI: 10.1007/s11482-015-9420-0.
 She presented the Richard J. Estes lecture on comparative understandings of quality of life and well-being at the 2016 ISQOLS Conference in Seoul.
-She is President Elect of ISQOLS and will take up the presidency in 2019.
-Email: firstname.lastname@example.org

 *To donate to this fund, please complete the form below and select it from the list.